Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 ## Data selection and collection

-Several factors influenced the selection of the data sources and the collection of data from these sources, which were X (formerly Twitter) and two spoken {{< glossary_link display="corpora" id="corpus" >}} of Australian English: AusTalk (Burnham et al., 2011) and Sydney Speaks (Travis, 2014–2021).
+Several factors influenced the selection of the data sources and the collection of data from these sources, which were X (formerly Twitter) and two spoken <GlossaryLink display="corpora" id="corpus" /> of Australian English: AusTalk (Burnham et al., 2011) and Sydney Speaks (Travis, 2014–2021).

 <br>

 ### Project scope and timeline

 The limited scope of the project and the short timeline I had for data collection meant I had to be strategic when selecting data sources.
-For the spoken language component, I could not construct my own {{< glossary_link display="corpus" id="corpus" >}} of recordings without requiring a potentially lengthy ethics clearance process, and so would need to rely on existing datasets like AusTalk and Sydney Speaks.
+For the spoken language component, I could not construct my own <GlossaryLink display="corpus" id="corpus" /> of recordings without requiring a potentially lengthy ethics clearance process, and so would need to rely on existing datasets like AusTalk and Sydney Speaks.

 For the CMC component, I needed to create my own dataset, which was reliant on both the suitability of the data source for my purposes and the skills required to access the data.
 Previous studies have found linguistic differences by geographical location within the same country on X (e.g. Rechkemmer, Wilson & Mihalcea, 2020), making it an appropriate choice for a CMC site.
 Furthermore, the website had an advanced search engine that allowed you to search for geolocated posts.
-X was also compatible with commercial web scraping software, allowing me to compensate for my lack of knowledge and experience as a novice researcher whose only relevant capability was a rudimentary knowledge of {{< glossary_link display="Python" id="python" >}}.
+X was also compatible with commercial web scraping software, allowing me to compensate for my lack of knowledge and experience as a novice researcher whose only relevant capability was a rudimentary knowledge of <GlossaryLink display="Python" id="python" />.

 <br>

 ### Dataset accessibility

 Accessibility needed to be considered when selecting and collecting data.
-The spoken {{< glossary_link display="corpora" id="corpus" >}} must already have transcriptions of the recordings available and the {{< glossary_link display="metadata" id="metadata" >}} needed to contain fields that matched the variables I was looking for.
+The spoken <GlossaryLink display="corpora" id="corpus" /> must already have transcriptions of the recordings available and the <GlossaryLink display="metadata" id="metadata" /> needed to contain fields that matched the variables I was looking for.

 A small portion of the recordings in the AusTalk dataset had already been transcribed and made available online.
-This data could be downloaded from two separate (now defunct) web-based {{< glossary_link display="tools" id="tools" >}}: the transcriptions via the Alveo website and the metadata via the Alveo Query Engine.
+This data could be downloaded from two separate (now defunct) web-based <GlossaryLink display="tools" id="tools" />: the transcriptions via the Alveo website and the metadata via the Alveo Query Engine.
 The metadata contained detailed demographic information about the speakers in the recordings, allowing me to operationalise different fields into my chosen variables: age, gender, socio-economic class (education level), ethnicity (cultural heritage) and geographical location (current city).

-For the Sydney Speaks {{< glossary_link display="corpus" id="corpus" >}}, I submitted an application for access to the main researcher, {{< glossary_link display="LDaCA" id="ldaca" >}} Chief Investigator Catherine Travis, and once granted, she sent me a link to download the data files.
+For the Sydney Speaks <GlossaryLink display="corpus" id="corpus" />, I submitted an application for access to the main researcher, <GlossaryLink display="LDaCA" id="ldaca" /> Chief Investigator Catherine Travis, and once granted, she sent me a link to download the data files.
 The metadata was encoded in the file names, with different codes used for ethnicity, gender and age.
-Luckily for future researchers, the majority of the [Sydney Speaks](https://www.ldaca.edu.au/resources/general-resources/case-studies/sydney-speaks/) corpus will be incorporated into the [LDaCA portal](https://data.ldaca.edu.au/), where the data and metadata will be made {{< glossary_link display="FAIR" id="fair" >}}: findable, accessible, interoperable and reusable.
+Luckily for future researchers, the majority of the [Sydney Speaks](https://www.ldaca.edu.au/resources/general-resources/case-studies/sydney-speaks/) corpus will be incorporated into the [LDaCA portal](https://data.ldaca.edu.au/), where the data and metadata will be made <GlossaryLink display="FAIR" id="fair" />: findable, accessible, interoperable and reusable.

 Aside from the metadata requiring more manual work to extract, the utility of the Sydney Speaks dataset was lower than AusTalk for three main reasons: